Private Universities

 USC Requirements:

-• Present at least one year of rigorous, full-time academic coursework, with strong grades.
-In 2017, the average GPA of admitted transfer students was 3.7.
-Consistent progress toward a degree and strong academic performance greatly influence our admission decisions.
+- Present at least one year of rigorous, full-time academic coursework, with strong grades.
+Check out our Transfer Student Profile to see the average GPA of our most recent class of admitted transfer students.

-• Meet our minimum Math requirement by demonstrating a mastery of Algebra II in high school, or Intermediate Algebra in college with a grade of C or better.
-Many majors require more math.
+- Meet our minimum math requirement by demonstrating a mastery of Algebra II (Advanced Algebra) in high school, or Intermediate Algebra in college with a grade of C or better.
+Many majors require additional math.

-• Complete additional lower-division courses required by their intended major, if applicable.
-Refer to Additional Coursework by Major to see if your intended major requires lower-division courses that should be completed before you transfer.
-This is especially important for students pursuing degrees in science, engineering, architecture, dental hygiene or business.
+- Complete additional lower-division courses required (and recommended) by their intended major, if applicable.
+Refer Additional Coursework by Major to see if your intended major requires lower-division courses that should be completed before you transfer.
+This is especially important for students pursuing degrees in science, engineering, architecture or business.

 Transfer Planning Guide